PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - does adds 1 to critical range for critical hits (20 -> 19-20, 19-20 -> 18-20)
 - +2 to Armor Class when being attacked by orcs

+As a player I want to play a Halfling so that I can steal from the other drunk characters

+- + 1 to Dexterity Modifier, -1 to Strength Modifier
+- +2 to Armor Class when being attacked by non Halfling (they are small and hard to hit)

-##Iteration 3 - Weapons, Armor & Items
+##Iteration 4 - Weapons, Armor & Items

+Items that enhance a characters capabilities.

 ###Feature: Weapons